 \section{Abstract}

-We develop an approach for active semantic perception which refers to using the semantics of the scene for tasks such as exploration.
-We build a compact, hierarchical multi-layer scene graph that can represent large, complex indoor environments at various levels of abstraction, e.g., nodes corresponding to rooms, objects, walls, windows etc. as well as fine-grained details of their geometry.
-We develop a procedure based on large language models (LLMs) to sample plausible scene graphs of unobserved regions that are consistent with partial observations of the scene.
-These samples are used to compute an information gain of a potential waypoint for sophisticated spatial reasoning, e.g., the two doors in the living room can lead to either a kitchen or a bedroom.
-We evaluate this approach in complex, realistic 3D indoor environments in simulation.
-We show using qualitative and quantitative experiments that our approach can pin down the semantics of the environment quicker and more accurately than baseline approaches.
+We develop an approach for active semantic perception, which refers to using the semantics of the scene for tasks such as exploration.
+We build a compact, multi-layer scene graph that can represent large, complex indoor environments at various levels of abstraction, e.g., nodes corresponding to rooms, objects, walls, windows etc., as well as fine-grained details of their geometry.
+We develop a procedure based on large language models (LLMs) to sample new plausible scene graphs of unobserved regions that are consistent with partial observations of the scene.
+We develop a procedure to compute the information gain of a potential waypoint upon this scene graph to enable sophisticated spatial reasoning: for example, of the two doors that lead out of the living room, one probably leads to the kitchen and the other to the bedroom.
+We evaluate our approach in realistic 3D indoor apartments in simulation and also on a Unitree Go 2 robot in the real world.
+Qualitative and quantitative analysis shows that our approach can pin down high-level and low-level semantic information in the environment quickly and more accurately than existing approaches.
 The source code and additional information can be found on \href{https://github.com/grasp-lyrl/active_semantic_perception}{https://github.com/grasp-lyrl/active\_semantic\_perception}.